hai-vr/av3-animator-as-code/README.md

 - `AacFlLayer WithAvatarMask(AvatarMask avatarMask)` /// Set the Avatar Mask of the layer.
 - `void WithAvatarMaskNoTransforms()` /// Set the Avatar Mask of the layer to be an Avatar Mask which denies all transforms.
 The asset is generated into the container.
 - `void ResolveAvatarMask(Transform[] paths)` /// Set the Avatar Mask of the layer to be an Avatar Mask that allows the specified transforms.
 If `paths` is an empty array, all transforms are denied, which is effectively the same as calling `.WithAvatarMaskNoTransforms()`.
 The asset is generated into the container.
 - `AacFlLayer WithDefaultState(AacFlState newDefaultState)` /// Set the default state of the layer upon entry.
+Note that the first created state is the default state, so generally no functions need to be invoked onto the first created state.

 # Avatars 3.0 (AacAv3)